AMHS is now in its 60th year

 Claudia Hall - A History of Lobotomy

-No subscription, instead, we invite donations to support the operation of the Society.
+No subscription, meetings free.
+Instead we depend on donations to support the continuation of the Society.

-Thanks to those who support & continue to donate either online or via a koha at meetings.
-(We now have a paywave device to accept EFTpos donations.)
+Our thanks to those who support & continue to donate online or via a koha at meetings.

 Click on link above to see how to donate.